stephenmcd/django-socketio/README.rst

     - Shortcut that sends the message to all sockects for the given channel, including the sender.

-The following broadcast methods can be imported directly from ``django_socketio``, for broadcasting out-of-band (eg: not in response to a socket event).
-These methods map directly to the same methods on a socket instance, and in each case an appropriate connected socket will be chosen to use for sending the message, and the ``django_socketio.NoSockets`` exception will be raised if no connected sockets exist.
+The following methods can be imported directly from ``django_socketio`` for broadcasting and sending out-of-band (eg: not in response to a socket event).
+These methods map directly to the same methods on a socket instance, and in each case an appropriate connected socket will be chosen to use for sending the message, and the ``django_socketio.NoSocket`` exception will be raised if no connected sockets exist.

   * ``django_socketio.broadcast(message)``
   * ``django_socketio.broadcast_channel(message, channel)``
+  * ``django_socketio.send(session_id, message)``

+Note that with the ``send`` method, the socket is identified by its session ID, accessible via ``socket.session.session_id``.
+This is a WebSocket session ID and should not be confused with a Django session ID which is different.

 Events
 ======